 In addition to these substances and foods, there are herbs and essential oils for sleep such as valerian root and lavender that offer rest-promoting benefits.

 Sleep stressor Virtual Item

 A digital signature representing sleep can be scanned using the ZYTO software.
-In the ZYTO Balance biosurvey, this Virtual Item is scanned along with other lifestyle stressor items such as Diet & Nutrition, Hydration, and Toxic Stress.
+One of the pillars of wellness, this Virtual Item is scanned in the Balance Biosurvey along with other lifestyle stressor items such as Diet & Nutrition, Hydration, and Toxic Stress.
 Responses to Virtual Items related to sleep are also scanned and displayed in the Balance Wellness Report.
 Some of these include:

 - Electromagnetic (EMF)